PraneethPolati/tinyurl-redirect-app/README.md

 TinyLink is a lightweight URL shortener built with **Next.js**, **Prisma**, and **SQLite (local)**.
 Users can create short links, view stats, delete links, and track click counts.
-Designed according to the exact specifications outlined in the assignment.

 ---